 # The complete system for building production AI agent harnesses.
 Skills, hooks, memory, subagents, multi-agent orchestration, and the patterns that make AI coding agents reliable infrastructure.

-words: 10264 read_time: 51m updated: 2026-03-24 00:00
+words: 15138 read_time: 76m updated: 2026-05-08 00:00

 $ less agent-architecture.md

 TL;DR: Claude Code is not a chat box with file access.
-It is a programmable runtime with 22 lifecycle events, each hookable with shell scripts the model cannot skip.
+It is a programmable runtime with 29 documented lifecycle events, each hookable with shell scripts the model cannot skip.
 Stack hooks into dispatchers, dispatchers into skills, skills into agents, agents into workflows, and you get an autonomous development harness that enforces constraints, delegates work, persists memory across sessions, and orchestrates multi-agent deliberation.
 This guide covers every layer of that stack: from a single hook to a 10-agent consensus system.
 Zero frameworks required.
 All bash and JSON.

 Andrej Karpathy coined a term for what grows around an LLM agent: claws.
 The hooks, scripts, and orchestration that let the agent grip the world outside its context window.1 Most developers treat AI coding agents as interactive assistants.
 They type a prompt, watch it edit a file, and move on.
 That framing caps productivity at whatever you can personally oversee.